code-423n4/2024-05-loop/README.md

 - Crafting malicious calldata so that users get less funds as expected when claiming lpETH on LRT deposits (e.g. by setting big slippage/price impact)
 - Owner setting malicious lpETH and lpETHVault contracts.
 Users have 7 days to withdraw in that case.
+- Previous audit findings are out of scope.

 # Overview